kirbykirby/jinshu_ai/README_EN.md

 However, video editing proved to be excessively laborious.
 Though I temporarily suspended this endeavor, my determination to translate and narrate remained unchanged.

-This spring, I learned Python and studied AI principles, but with limited energy, this pursuit was shelved.
+This spring, I learned Python and studied AI algorithms, but with limited energy, this pursuit was shelved.

 Recently, during my leisure time, I suddenly realized that AI could assist in my translation work.

 While the Twenty-Four Histories contain a vast collection of forty million words, I have a particular fondness for the hundred and three volumes of the Book of Jin - perhaps this, too, is heaven's will.

 The ancients said: "Many begin well, few finish well."
 Now, with AI's assistance, completing this unfinished work would be splendid!
 Thus, I spent two days crafting these scripts.